antonmartinsson/GaugeKit/README.md

 ## Modifiers

-Should you have the need to customize some of the elements in the Gauge, there are some view modifiers to help you do so.
+Should you have the need to customize some of the elements in the Gauge, there are several view modifiers to help you do so.

 ### Indicator color